Comments from Happy

 to receive her Bulletins

 How do I feel about getting older?
-My writing reflects my Christian faith and beliefs, as well as the peace, joy, and contentment I have in my older age.
+My writing reflects my Christian faith and beliefs, as well as the contentment, peace, and joy I have in my older age.

 I believe that God isn’t done with me yet because He continues to work all things together for my good (Romans 8:28), and I take comfort in knowing He has plans for me that will likely surprise me when they happen (Jeremiah 29:11).
 And I love the promise in Isaiah and Job’s take on wisdom: